H1mang1/AffineChipper/README.md

 # **AffineChipper**
 We are deciphering a plane text.
-It is a college project.
+It was a college project.

 # **What is Affine cipher?**